-2008-09: Recorded 52 points (12g/40a) in 68 games with Kelowna…Led all team defensemen in goals, assists and points while posting a +17 plus/minus rating…Added 18 points (4g/14a) in 22 postseason contests to help Kelowna capture the WHL championship and a berth in the 2009 Memorial Cup…Participated in the 2009 CHL Top Prospects Game.
+2008-09: Led all Kelowna defensemen in goals (12), assists (40) and points (52)…Added 18 points (4g/14a) in 22 postseason contests to help the Rockets capture the WHL championship and advance to the 2009 Memorial Cup…Participated in the 2009 CHL Top Prospects Game.

-2007-08: Skated in 64 contests during his first full season in Kelowna, leading all team defensemen in goals (9), assists (34) and points (43)…Named to the CHL All-Rookie Team…Led all WHL rookie defensemen in points and tied for second in goals…Added four points (1g/3a) in seven postseason contests…Selected to play for Team Pacific at the World Under-17 Hockey Challenge.
+2007-08: Named to the CHL All-Rookie Team…Led Kelowna defensemen in goals (9), assists (34) and points (43)…Led all WHL rookie defensemen in points and tied for second in goals…Added four points (1g/3a) in seven postseason contests…Selected to play for Team Pacific at the World Under-17 Hockey Challenge.